Summer Camp Is Over

 One of the purposes of the FDIB trips is to facilitate cooperation between faculty, not just those on the trips, but with members of universities in host countries.
 Today, in compliance with that goal, we had visits at two of the top universities in Namibia (I think there are three).

 The first was the Windhoek campus of the University of Namibia, and I confess I’ve never really had a comparable site visit.
 Usually, we have something of an overview, then usually a question and answer, then some sort of a reception where we can talk one on one.
-At U Namibia, however, the dean of the e school of business launched into a “here’s how you can help us.”
-Piecing things together, It sounds like the University has too many students (200 MBAs, 26 PhDs) and too few faculty (one full time because hiring full time faculty is too expensive!), As a consequence he was looking for research supervisors and thesis examiners, since all advanced degrees require a research thesis.
+At U Namibia, however, the dean of the school of business launched into a “here’s how you can help us.”
+Piecing things together, it sounds like the University has too many students (200 MBAs, 26 PhDs) and too few faculty (one full time because hiring full-time faculty is too expensive!).
+As a consequence he was looking for research supervisors and thesis examiners, since all advanced degrees require a research thesis.
 He pointed to the opportunities for co-publication and collaboration.
 His college does hire many adjuncts from both business and the academy, but they cannot both supervise and examine.
 This was the biggest of the 12 regional campuses of the university.

 With some FDIB members at Namibia University of Science and Technology